seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **BELARIUS**
 You, Polydote, have proved best woodman and
 Are master of the feast: Cadwal and I
-Will play the cook and servant; ’tis our match:
+Will play the cook and servant; 'tis our match:
 The sweat of industry would dry and die,
 But for the end it works to.
 Come; our stomachs
-Will make what’s homely savoury: weariness
+Will make what's homely savoury: weariness
 Can snore upon the flint, when resty sloth
 Finds the down pillow hard.
 Now peace be here,
-Poor house, that keep’st thyself!
+Poor house, that keep'st thyself!

 **GUIDERIUS**
-There is cold meat i’ the cave; we’ll browse on that,
+There is cold meat i' the cave; we'll browse on that,
-Whilst what we have kill’d be cook’d.
+Whilst what we have kill'd be cook'd.

 *Re-enter IMOGEN*

 **IMOGEN**
 Good masters, harm me not:
-Before I enter’d here, I call’d; and thought
+Before I enter'd here, I call'd; and thought
-To’ve begg’d or bought what I have took: good troth,
+To've begg'd or bought what I have took: good troth,
-I have stol’n nought, nor would not, though I’d found
+I have stol'n nought, nor would not, though I'd found
-Gold strew’d i’ the floor.
-Here’s money for my meat.
+Gold strew'd i' the floor.
+Here's money for my meat.

 **GUIDERIUS**
 Money, youth?

 **ARVIRAGUS**
 All gold and silver rather turn to dirt!
-As ’tis no better reckon’d, but of those
+As 'tis no better reckon'd, but of those
 Who worship dirty gods.

 **BELARIUS**